-Trust is a fundamental human experience, necessary for society to function and for any person to be relatively happy.
-Without it, fear rules.
-Trust is not an either/or proposition, but a matter of degree.
 Everyone has uncertainty about whom to trust, how much to trust, when not to trust, and so forth at one time or another.
-In fact, every day we make choices about whom and how much to trust, and sometimes we trust more and sometimes less.
+In fact, every day we make choices about whom and how much to trust, and sometimes we are more willing to trust than at other times.
 That’s a good thing; a total lack of mistrust would indicate a serious psychological problem.
-Judgments about when and whom to trust help keep us alive!
+Judgments about when and whom to trust help keep us safe and alive!

-Post traumatic stress, in which a person is subject to severe danger or perceived danger, can lead a previously healthy person to experience tremendous difficulty with trust.
+Posttraumatic stress, which results from a person's exposure to severe danger or perceived danger, can lead a previously healthy person to experience tremendous difficulty with trust.
 People may experience and re-experience the trauma in their minds, along with the associated anxiety, and often go to great lengths to create a feeling of safety, sometimes isolating themselves from others or becoming overly dependent.

 Elizabeth, 38, continually accuses her husband of cheating on him, even though she admits she has no good reason to believe this.
 She attributes this to past experiences with boyfriends who did cheat.
 Therapy reveals she also mistrusted her father, who cheated on her mom.
 Learning to distinguish between trustworthy and untrustworthy people, and learning to trust her own judgment and reasoning, help Liz establish greater intimacy with her husband.

 Dave, 27, has just returned from Iraq where he saw several friends die in a battle.
 He is racked with guilt about their deaths, and finds himself terrified most of the time, even at home.
 He sometimes thinks his wife is going to send him into harm’s way on purpose.
-Dave has rigid beliefs about what a man should or should not feel, say and do.
-For this reason, he has never once cried or gotten outwardly angry about his experiences.
+Dave has rigid beliefs about what a man should or should not feel, say, and do.
+For this reason, he has never once cried or become outwardly angry about his experiences.
 In therapy, he finds catharsis and begins to establish trust with his wife, which helps regain a sense of normalcy.
-Support groups with other veterans also help tremendously, as Dave feels he can trust them entirely and is able to reconnect socially through his time with his fellows.
+Support groups with other veterans also help tremendously, as Dave feels he can trust them entirely and is able to reconnect socially.

 Do you have personal experience with overcoming or coping with trust issues?
 If you would like to share your story about trust in writing with others, we invite you to submit your nonfiction story for consideration to GoodTherapy.org's Share Your Story.
 Stories that are selected for publication will be featured on The Good Therapy Blog.